Itheum/architecture-diagrams/live_whitepaper.md

 # Methods for Buying Data <a name="buying-data-1"></a>

 One-off datasets advertised for trade on the Data DEX are called “Data Packs”.
 As described in the above section “Decentralized Data Trade”, there are various types of data that can be put up for trade on the Data DEX.
-On top of the one-off data sets, the Itheum Data DEX also allows for the trade to “Data Stream subscriptions” (see in a below section titled Data Streams)
+Along with one-off data sets (Data Packs), the Itheum Data DEX also allows for the trade to “Data Stream subscriptions” (see in a below section titled Data Streams)

 Data is traded via two channels: